MRoblesR/Parallel-Algorithm-Runner/README.md

      - **Address**: The IP address or hostname of your VM.
      - **Remote Path**: The directory path on the VM where you'll upload your JAR.
      - **Private Key Path**: The path to your private SSH key for authentication.
-     - **Instances Folder**: The folder where your experiment instances will be stored.

 4. **Define Your Algorithm**:
    - Implement the `Algorithm` interface.